-How much snow will Seattle area get this week?
-The weather mystery continues.
+How much snow will the Seattle area get this week?
+Here’s what we know.

 However, right now the soggy system is looking more like it’s going to veer toward southern Washington and Oregon, said Kovacik.

-“There’s still a lot of discrepancies on how much show falls and where,” she said.
+“There’s still a lot of discrepancies on how much snow falls and where,” she said.
 “The one that carries the moisture we need for snow is expected to move more into Oregon.”

 Even with some of the most advanced weather forecasting technology in the world, sometimes it seems to come down to an old-fashioned wait and see.